-Lloyd Sirmons is the Director of the Southeastern Telehealth Resource Center (SETRC) which is part of the National Consortium of Telehealth Resource Centers federally funded by the U.S. Department of Health and Human Services’ Health Resources and Services Administration (HRSA) Office for the Advancement of Telehealth (OAT), which is part of the Office of Rural Health Policy.
+Lloyd Sirmons is the Director of the Southeastern Telehealth Resource Center (SETRC) which is part of the National Consortium of Telehealth Resource Centers federally funded by the U.S. Department of Health and Human Services’ Health Resources and Services Administration (HRSA) Office for the Advancement of Telehealth (OAT).

 SETRC serves as the regional telehealth resource center charged with advancing telehealth by providing technical assistance / guidance with all aspects of telehealth implementation.
 SETRC’s service area include Alabama, Florida, Georgia, and South Carolina.

 Lloyd received his Associates Degree in Computer Science from Columbus State University 1998.
 He immediately began his IT career working with TSYS of Columbus, GA where he worked as a mainframe programmer.